 If you plan to pay bills from this account, best to sign up for internet banking and bill pay.
 You’ll be charged a small fee for this service.

 Before opening a bank account, check out our comparison of the largest Croatian banks here.

 What else should I know?

 If you have any debt in Croatia whatsoever, the government will take it out of your bank account without warning.

 Haven’t paid your national health insurance fee?
-First they freeze the money, then they take it, and you will not get it back.
-I would avoid a situation where the government must resort to freezing your bank account as it is a laborious and extremely stressful process to get it unfrozen.
-To be clear, getting your account “unfrozen” does not mean that you get your money back.
-It only means that you have proved that you’ve satisfied the debt in full, at which point your account will be unlocked and usable again.
+First, they freeze the money, then they take it, and you will not get it back.
+I would avoid a situation where the government must resort to freezing your bank account as it is a laborious and extremely stressful process to get it unfrozen and most likely you’re not getting that money back.
+If they took your money, then you probably owed that money.